jigx-com/jigx-docs-examples/docs/Components/list.md

 ::::VerticalSplitItem
 Combine the search and filter capabilities to enhance the list functionalty.

-**Examples:
+**Examples**:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-filter-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-filter-sd.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-filter-dd.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-filter-dd.jigx).

 :::hint{type="warning"}
-By design, search functionality is automatically disabled when using it on a composite jig .
+By design, search functionality is automatically disabled when using it on a composite jig.
 :::

-**Datasource:
+**Datasource**:
-**See the full datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-filter-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/static-data/default-w-search-filter-sd.jigx).
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-filter-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/list/dynamic-data/default-w-search-filter-dd.jigx").
 ::::
 :::::